-No particular approach or position is to blame for this situation, because it is produced by historical developments that go beyond the impact of any particular position.
-My argument should thus not be confused with the conservative criticism of the alleged fragmentation of canons or values brought about by the recent revisionism in American studies.
-Actually, I think that the impact of these developments on the idea of the canon is often exaggerated, because, inevitably, these movements merely replace older canons with a new set of preferred and canonized material, to which scholars return again and again.
-Thus, in discussions in which challenges to existing canons of cultural or historical material are blamed for fragmentation, the term "fragmentation" is often used as code for value conflicts or political disagreements.

-The fragmentation of knowledge I am talking about here was going on before such recent revisions and has gone on after them, and it is not tied in any causal and unique way to any of them.
-It has epistemological, social, and institutional reasons.
+No particular approach or position is to "blame" for this situation, because it is produced by historical developments that go beyond the impact of any particular position.
+My argument should thus not be confused with the conservative criticism of the alleged fragmentation of canons or values brought about by the recent revisionism in literary or American Studies and/or by the emergence of Cultural Studies.
+Actually, I think that the impact of these developments on the idea of the canon is often exaggerated, because, inevitably, these movements merely replace older canons by a new set of preferred and canonized works to which critics return again and again.
+Thus, in discussions in which challenges to existing canons are blamed for "fragmentation," the term fragmentation is often used as a code word for value conflicts or political disagreements.
+The fragmentation of knowledge I am talking about here has been going on before and after such recent revisions and is not tied in any causal and unique way to any of them.
+It has epistemological, social and institutional reasons.
 Its origin lies in historicism and its insistence that sense-making and interpretation are historical acts; consequently, each period, generation, and group will feel the need to offer its own interpretation of a phenomenon.
 This tendency has been accelerated, in fact, institutionalized as a professional practice, by professionalization and the emergence of an academic culture of knowledge production.

-Gradually, but especially after the explosion of higher education after World War II, this professionalization has begun to change the function of cultural and historical reinterpretation and has inverted the priorities.
+Gradually, but especially after the explosion of higher education after World War II, this professionalization has begun to change the function of cultural and historical reinterpretation and has inverted earlier priorities.
 While professionalization originally had the purpose of providing interpretation with a solid institutional and methodological base, it has now tied reinterpretation to professional advancement.
 This means that, while in the past each generation or group had its reason for reinterpretation, now each scholar has.
 This reinterpretation, in turn, must be defined by disagreement and difference, for otherwise it would not meet professional criteria for qualification.
-A feminist scholar cannot simply publish an essay in which she praises another feminist's interpretation of the cult of domesticity.
+A feminist scholar cannot simply publish an essay in which she praises another feminist's interpretation of Kate Chopin.
 There has to be, at least to a certain extent, a revision, disagreement, or contradiction in order to justify her intervention professionally.
-Historicism may thus authorize reinterpretation, but professionalization institutionalizes disagreement and difference as professional necessity.
-The result is a breathtaking proliferation of work, whether "conservative" or "progressive," that undermines (and delegitimizes) all interpretations in similar ways, because, in a professional culture of institutionalized difference, a text can no longer be taken as representative of anything but the author's professional position.
-12
+Historicism may thus authorize reinterpretation but professionalization institutionalizes disagreement and difference as professional necessity.3 The result is a breathtaking proliferation of work, whether "conservative" or "progressive," that undermines (and delegitimizes) all interpretations in similar ways, because, in a professional culture of institutionalized difference, a text can no longer be taken as "representative" for anything but the author's professional qualification.4